basking-in-the-sun2000/solar-logger/README.rst

 -modbustcp utility for modbus

--last_adjustment allows to adjust the total energy balance (exported - from_grid + adj)
+-last_adjustment allows to adjust the total energy balance (exported - from_grid + adj).
+Just fill the values (date and deviation in kWh)

 -Huawei contains the inverter's registers, status constants